Project: Community-informed recommendations for a new cultural center.

 This exhibit will include supplemental material such as resources like books and websites, suggestions for cultural sites and events, and lesson plans for teachers.

 Project: Collections research, writing and exhibition consultation.
 Research, writing and editing for catalogue.

 Editors Bruce Bernstein, Deana Dartt, Christina Hellmich, and Hillary Olcott contributed to a catalogue highlighting the Native North American Art Collection at the deYoung Museum.
 The Thomas W. Weisel Family Collection consists of over 200 works, including pottery, weavings, drawings, and carvings.
 Over twenty contributors shared their insight for this fully-illustrated catalogue.

 Project: Forest of Dreams – Ainu and Native American Wood Carving

 Exhibit planning, research, outreach and interviews, writing and design, and art commissions

-The third in the Garden’s Art in the Garden for the Year of Hokkaido, the Forest of Dreams exhibition brings together the artistry and traditions of indigenous peoples of Japan and the Columbia River Region to celebrate the 60th Anniversary of the Portland-Sapporo Sister City Association.
-This exhibition of woodcarving from both sides of the Pacific revisits the Garden’s 2008 Parallel Worlds exhibition, which showcased the ceremonial robes and textile arts of both Ainu and Northwest Native American cultures in a first-of-its-kind exhibition.
+The third in the Garden’s Art in the Garden for the Year of Hokkaido, the Forest of Dreams exhibition brought together the artistry and traditions of indigenous peoples of Japan and the Columbia River Region to celebrate the 60th Anniversary of the Portland-Sapporo Sister City Association.
+This exhibition of woodcarving from both sides of the Pacific revisited the Garden’s 2008 Parallel Worlds exhibition, which showcased the ceremonial robes and textile arts of both Ainu and Northwest Native American cultures in a first-of-its-kind exhibition.